-Remember, your passion project always seem right in your eyes, but unfavorable in the eyes of those you ask.
+Remember, your passion project always seems right in your eyes, but unfavourable in the eyes of those you ask.
 This will help you build the right thing for the right people.
 It will also help you know if you are speaking to the right people.

 It happened to me